 Summer learning loss is a real problem.
-Alarmingly, research suggests students lose more than two months of math knowledge during the summer, and the losses in reading are similar.
+Alarmingly, research suggests students may lose more than one month of reading knowledge during the summer, and the losses in math may be even greater.

-Here we’ve compiled a few resources to keep students learning through the dog days of summer, with a particular focus on math and reading.
-For starters, the Edutopia blog How to Beat Summer Learning Loss from Anne O’Brien is chock full of useful information and strategies for parents and students.
+Here, we’ve compiled a few resources to keep students learning through the dog days of summer, with a particular focus on math and reading.
+For starters, the Edutopia blog post "Avoiding the Summer Slide in Reading and Writing" from Heather Wolpert-Gawron is chock-full of useful information and strategies for parents and students.

 Fun!
 Fun!
 Fun!
 Summer Learning Sites